michaelcale/books/books/go/0080-slices/070-removing-elements-slicing-slices.md

 Title: Remove elements from slice
 Id: 3420
 ---
-If you need to remove one or more elements from a slice, or if you need to work with a sub slice of another existing one; you can use the following method.
+If you need to remove one or more elements from a slice, or if you need to work with a sub-slice of an existing slice; you can use the following method.

-> Following examples uses slice of int, but that works with all type of slice.
+> The following examples use a slice of type int, but will work for all types of slice.

-So for that, we need a slice, from witch we will remove some elements:
+So, we need a slice from which we will remove some elements:

     slice := []int{1, 2, 3, 4, 5, 6}
     // > [1 2 3 4 5 6]

-We need also the indexes of elements to remove:
+We also need the indexes of the elements to remove:

     // index of first element to remove (corresponding to the '3' in the slice) var first = 2